eininondumak/S.TASER/README.md

 #### 1. Overview
 During the tag registration process, various identification data is recorded in the application's database and web cache files.
-In the previous study by Yu, T. et al. (2022)<sup>1</sup>, the API calls between the ST and the server during the tag registration process reveal the fixed unique identifier of the tag, such as logId.
+In the previous study by Yu, T. et al. (2022)<sup>1</sup>, the API calls between the ST and the server during the tag registration process reveal various identification data such as the fixed unique identifier of the tag (logId).
-This study primarily focuses on identifying artifacts stored on the device.
+Our study primarily focuses on identifying artifacts stored on the device.
 However, it also introduces APIs that provide clues for discovering identification data stored on the device, based on network data before and after the tag registration.

 In actions 1 and 2 of the table below, the mnId and setupId values, which reveal the general model information of the tag, can be found.
 When a user registers the tag discovered, the application sends a query to the server to check whether the tag is already registered (action 3).
 At this stage, the logId can be identified.
 Once the tag registration is completed, the identification data of the registered tag is stored in the DataLayerData.db (action 4).